phasath/b2w-starwars-challenge/README.md

 ### StarWars API

-The API doesn't keep data from the StarWars API in the database so, we will always have the most updated information about the planets.
+The API doesn't keep data from the StarWars API in the database so, it will always have the most updated information about the planets.
-Having this in mind, we use also a cache with time to die of 300s to avoid be constantly making requests from StarWars API.
+Having this in mind, it uses a cache with a time to die of 300s to avoid be constantly making requests from StarWars API.

 ### Indexes

-We also created a index on the collections used (`planets`) to allow faster queries on planet names.
+It also creates a index on the collections used (`planets`) to allow faster queries on planet names.

 ### Error Messages

-We created a function to return error messages more humanized along with the error code.
+It creates a function to return error messages more humanized along with the error code.

 ### App Factory Format

-We use the APP Factory format to start flask applications.
+It uses the APP Factory format to start flask applications.

 ### Flask Restful

-We are using the Flask Restful package to allow better user of the HTTP verbs and implementation.
+It is using the Flask Restful package to allow better use of the HTTP verbs and implementation.

 ### Extensions

-We are also using Extensions to keep everything that is used wide-spreadly on the API imported from the same place, avoiding misleading configuration.
+It is also using Extensions to keep everything that is used wide-spreadly on the API imported from the same place, avoiding misleading configuration.

 ### Settings

 All the configurations regarding this API is found under the `settings.py` file and they can also be overwritten using `environment variable`.

+### Tests

+All the routes are tested and there's also a coverage report.

 # Instalation